Hong Kong Federation of Trade Unions: Early years

 The Hong Kong Federation of Trade Unions was founded by pro-CCP trade unionists in 1948 as the Hong Kong and Kowloon Federation of Trade Unions.
 At the same time, the pro-Kuomintang Hong Kong and Kowloon Trades Union Council (TUC) was set up as a rival organisation.
 This was all done in the midst of the Chinese Civil War between the Communists and Nationalists in mainland China.
 The HKFTU was registered as non-union "friendly societies" under the Societies Ordinance in order to avoid the restrictive provision in the newly introduced Trade Union Registration Ordinance of 1948.

 During the 1950s and 1960s, the HKFTU functioned as industrially based "friendly societies" or craft-based fraternities and provided benefits and other supplementary aids to the veteran members who was under the threats of unemployment and low pay.
 It contested with the TUC in industries, trades, and workplaces under the left-right ideological divide of that period.

 The relations between the HKFTU and the colonial government remained tense.
 Union activities were under strict regulation by the government.
 Inspired by the Cultural Revolution, the HKFTU escalated labour disputes into the 1967 riots against British colonial rule.
 Many labour activists and HKFTU cadres were imprisoned and deported.
 Due to its campaign of violence and bomb attacks, the HKFTU suffered serious setbacks in both public esteem and official tolerance.
-During the riots, the HKFTU also boycotted participation in any officially appointed consultative bodies by the colonial government until Beijing's Communist government adopted economic reforms in the late 1970s.
+During the riots, the HKFTU also boycotted participation in any officially appointed consultative bodies by the colonial government until Beijing's Communist government adopted the reform and opening up in the late 1970s.